-Baby‘s grasp has advanced a lot since the early days of grabbing at hair (palmar grasp!) and picking up cereal (pincer grasp!), and he might soon be ready to hold a crayon!
-The grasp he needs for this is called the palmar supinate grasp, and toddlers start to develop it between 12 and 15 months old.
+Baby‘s grasp has advanced a lot since the early days of grabbing at hair (palmar grasp!) and picking up cereal (pincer grasp!), and they might soon be ready to hold a crayon!
+The grasp they need for this is called the palmar supinate grasp, and toddlers start to develop it between 12 and 15 months old.
 “Supinate” means the palm is facing up or forward.
-This is the typical grasp you think of when you picture a toddler using a writing utensil: he is making a fist around the crayon or pencil and holding it straight up to use it.
+This is the typical grasp you think of when you picture a toddler using a writing utensil: they are making a fist around the crayon or pencil and holding it straight up to use it.

-This isn’t the fanciest (or even a technically correct) way to hold a crayon, but it’s a stepping stone to the eventual grasp he will learn to hold a pencil when he is older.
-Baby will stick with this basic palmar supinate grasp until 2 or 3 years old, when he will transition to holding pencils and crayons with his fingers.
+This isn’t the fanciest (or even a technically correct) way to hold a crayon, but it’s a stepping stone to the eventual grasp they will learn to hold a pencil when they are older.
+Baby will stick with this basic palmar supinate grasp until 2 or 3 years old, when they will transition to holding pencils and crayons with their fingers.

-Even though Baby is within the age range of being ready to hold a crayon, remember that the range extends to 15 months, so it could still be a little while before he gets his crayon on.
+Even though Baby is within the age range of being ready to hold a crayon, remember that the range extends to 15 months, so it could still be a little while before they get their crayon on.
 Using special thick crayons can help out a little and give Baby more space to grip the crayon.

-Even when he does have the most beautiful palmar supinate grasp in the world, it’s possible that he won&;t be super interested in coloring or scribbling right off the bat.
-No worries, he has his entire life to learn to love scribbling tornadoes and stick figures in the margins of paper.
-His final pencil grip won’t come for a while, and trying to start holding a crayon “correctly” now can actually do more harm than good in the long run.
-Right now, just let Baby hold and grab things as he is interested in them.
+Even when they do have the most beautiful palmar supinate grasp in the world, it’s possible that they won&;t be super interested in coloring or scribbling right off the bat.
+No worries, they have their entire life to learn to love scribbling tornadoes and stick figures in the margins of paper.
+Their final pencil grip won’t come for a while, and trying to start holding a crayon “correctly” now can actually do more harm than good in the long run.
+Right now, just let Baby hold and grab things as they are interested in them.
 Happy scribbling!